pkaramon/git-tutorial/README.md

 # Git-Tutorial Yeahhhhhhh!!!
-Basic repository for learning git
+Basic repo for learning the basics of git

 ## We will learn about basic git comamnds such as
 * commit with various options